kfang1220/workpatterns-takehome/README.md

 I decided to define Email Response Time in minutes as that's the most realistic representation on a high level.
 The table was made with material ui but could've been done with native html as well.

 Things to consider/potential ideas:
-1. User input for any email for any given JSON file.
-This makes the task somewhat of an application as it current only displays data with a given hard coded email.
+1. ~~User input for any email for any given JSON file.
+This makes the task somewhat of an application as it current only displays data with a given hard coded email.~~ (Done)
-2. Years to be included rather than just 12 months.
-A single year could be displayed at any given time and I would paginate the rest.
-(Work in Progress)
+2. ~~Years to be included rather than just 12 months.
+A single year could be displayed at any given time and I would paginate the rest.~~ (Done)
 3. A dropdown or button to change from minutes to other units of time.
+(Potential functionality)
+4. Add a button to make email change more intuitive, rather than MVP